jmpark0808/jmpark0808.github.io/workexperience.md

 Miovision, August 2022 - February 2023

-- Responsible for supporting the NSERC (Natural Sciences and Engineering Research Council)/ OCI (Ontario Centre of Innovation) funded project "\emph{Traffic Safety Margin Inference via 3D Spatial Modeling}" in partnership with  the University of Waterloo Vision and Image Processing Lab.
+- Managed and coordinated the NSERC/OCI-funded project "Traffic Safety Margin Inference via 3D Spatial Modeling" in collaboration with the University of Waterloo Vision and Image Processing Lab.
+- Oversaw project planning, research execution, and stakeholder communication, ensuring alignment with research milestones.
+Facilitated data collection, model development, and validation for 3D spatial traffic safety analysis while liaising with academic and industry partners to drive innovation and application.

 ## Computer Vision Developer